 Selling on Both Shopify and Etsy

 As we’ve mentioned, Shopify and Etsy are two different methods of selling.
-One’s a marketplace and one’s its own webstore.
+One’s a marketplace and the other is its own webstore software.
 Sometimes, it doesn’t have to be a choice between the two, you can sell on both at the same time!

 Just like Amazon, many sellers often sell on both a marketplace and their own webstore.
 A marketplace is a great way to open your brand to a large audience that you can’t grow on your own.
 However, marketplaces tend to be overcrowded and extremely price sensitive.
 You also lose control over the total look and feel of your brand.

 It’s not uncommon for sellers to start on Etsy, then grow their brand and create a webstore.
 You can drive traffic from your marketplace listings to your website where customers get an even better taste of what you have to offer.
 If you’re a seller who can’t list all your items on their site because of its restrictions, then a webstore is a great way to expand.

 Now, Etsy realizes that this is a common path for their sellers.
 So, they do offer Etsy Pattern, which provides Etsy sellers a separate website for their Etsy shop.
 It costs $15/month and has very basic functionality.
 However, it is not connected to your Etsy Shop and not searchable on Etsy.com.

 It’s simple to use for a reason and doesn’t really stack up to an industry-leading eCommerce platform like Shopify (that’s why we haven’t mentioned it yet).
 If you want to just play around with your own webstore, Etsy Pattern could be beneficial and another small step forward to advancing to something like Shopify.